davidcarlisle/package-list/packages.md

 ## References

-1. U. Fischer and F. Mittelbach.
+<span id="ref1">1.</span> U. Fischer and F. Mittelbach.
 Automated tagging of LATEX documents — what is possible today, in 2023?
 TUGboat, 44(2):262–266, 2023.

-2. F. Mittelbach and U. Fischer.
+<span id="ref2">2.</span> F. Mittelbach and U. Fischer.
 Enhancing LATEX to automatically produce tagged and accessible PDF.
 TUGboat, ?:?, 2024.